open-world-agents/open-world-agents/oeps/ideation_oep-0003.md

    - Finds all packages that declared entry points in this group
    - Loads each plugin specification via the entry point

-3. **Component Registration**: For each discovered plugin:
+3. **Component Registration (Lazy)**: For each discovered plugin:
    - Parse plugin specification
-   - Register all components with unified `namespace/name` naming
+   - Register component metadata only (import paths) with unified `namespace/name` naming
+   - **No actual component imports occur** - components remain unloaded
    - Handle errors gracefully with warnings

+4. **Component Retrieval (Lazy Loading)**: When components are accessed:
+   - `CALLABLES["example/add"]` triggers import of the component
+   - Component is cached for subsequent access
+   - Import errors are handled at retrieval time

-4. **Ready to Use**: Components are immediately available in registries
+5. **Ready to Use**: Component metadata is immediately available, actual components loaded on demand

 ### Plugin Developer Workflow